 With respect to credit risk arising from the financial assets of the Group, which comprise cash and cash equivalents, available-for-sale investments, the Group's exposure to credit risk arises from default of the counterparty, with a maximum exposure equal to the carrying amount of these instruments.
-At 31 December 2016 the Group's maximum exposure to credit risk is EUR 33,811,497 (31 December 2015: EUR 17,303,593).
+At 31 December 2017 the Group's maximum exposure to credit risk is EUR 49,558,570 (31 December 2016: EUR 33,811,497).
+The main reason of this increase is cash denominated in HUF increased by EUR 14,047,627 in 2017 compared to 2016.